 There is a second gas meter with a zero reading; ignore it as it's no longer in use.

-Your Salus thermostat is in the hall.
+Your thermostat is in the hall.
 Download the user guide.

 Electricity: The meter is inside the kitchen cupboard next to the fridge.
 There's a meter for the solar panels in there too.